PPG Keeps Greyhound and Bolt Buses On Schedule

 Rigorous maintenance schedule

 The Prevost buses used by Greyhound and Bolt are kept on a strict maintenance schedule that dictates whether parts will be repaired or replaced with new equipment.
-That schedule means our technicians will swap out 10 to 20 engines each year for new ones and an equal number of installations for new Allison transmissions.
+That schedule means our technicians will swap out 10 to 20 engines each year for new ones.

 Much of the workload falls to Dough Richardson, one of our Kent team’s top technicians that handle bus repairs.
 Recently there were three Bolt buses in the shop with one awaiting a new engine and new transmissions going into the other two.
 Pat described that as a pretty typical week.